bplaat/neva-processor/README.md

 ```

 ## Memory I/O interface
-All the input and output capabilities of the computer are memory based.
-So you need some logic for to decipher of you need to do something or do nothing.
-There are some static places which are connected to some devices:
+All input and output options of the computer are based on memory.
+So you need some logic to decipher if you have to do something or not at all.
+There are several static places to which some things are connected:
 ```

 0xff = Write an ASCII character to the terminal display